-Few submissions responded on the standard consultation timeframes proposed for the evaluation process.
-CS Energy suggested that the assessment timeframes should be kept to a minimum to reduce market uncertainty that could affect financial contracting and investment decision-making.47 Delta Electricity noted similar concerns about uncertainty, suggesting that the evaluation process needs to be transparent and predictable to allow participants to effectively manage related operational disruptions.48
+Few first round submissions responded on the standard consultation timeframes proposed for the evaluation process.
+CS Energy suggested that the assessment timeframes should be kept to a minimum to reduce market uncertainty that could affect financial contracting and investment decision-making.
+Delta Electricity noted similar concerns about uncertainty, suggesting that the evaluation process needs to be transparent and predictable to allow participants to effectively manage related operational disruptions.

 The Commission agrees that a region change process is different to a Rule change, and that timeframes should be specified in the Rule.
 Its work on the Snowy region related proposals has demonstrated the significant time and material resources required to consider a region change.
-However, as with the Rule change process, these timeframes should be capable of being adjusted by the Commission if required, as set out in clause 2A.9.1 of the draft Rule.
+However, as with the Rule change process, these timeframes should be capable of being adjusted by the Commission if required.
+Clause 2A.9.1 of the Rule as made sets out the Commission's power to extend specific periods of time in the region change process.